library(tidyverse)

 Recreate the plot below, and then give it a title.
 Then, identify at least one county that is a clear outlier in Wisconsin (WI) by name.
 You can use the data viewer to identify them interactively, you do not have to write code.
 Comment on the population composition of this county by investigating the percentage of other races living there.

-• The ggplot2 reference for themes will be helpful in determining the theme.
+reference for themes will be helpful in determining the theme. - The

-• The size of the points is 2.
+of the points is 2. - The transparency (

 Render, commit, and push your final changes to GitHub with a meaningful commit message.